 Vietnamese food is notoriously meat based and can be problematic for us ethical eaters.
 With such a varied diet the Vietnamese aren’t afraid to try anything and when they eat meat they eat it in abundance.
 Literally no part of the animal goes to waste.
 This means it’s hard to find a dish that doesn’t have and animal products in it.
-We’ve created this vegan Vietnamese pho recipe so you can enjoy the famous national dish in all it’s glory whilst keeping it vegan.
-With Tết (Vietnamese New Year) being celebrated this Friday it’s the perfect opportunity to whip up this cultural favourite.
+We’ve created this Vietnamese vegan pho recipe so you can enjoy the famous national dish in all it’s glory whilst keeping it vegan.
 This dish is flavoursome, fresh and warming and can be enjoyed all year round.
 Let us know what you think in the comments below and tag us with #veggievagabonds on social media.

 Vietnamese food has long been influenced by different cultures and countries which has given its dishes an eclectic and distinct flavour.
 In the 10th century the region was invaded by Mongolia and with them they brought cows.
-The Vietnamese would use the cows to harvest rice and the wealthy would eat them as they were expensive.
-The introduction of beef gave way to dishes such as bo bay mon (beef cooked seven ways) and pho bo (beef noodle soup).
+The Vietnamese would use the cows to harvest rice which they would then use in an array or dishes and recipes.

 Vietnam’s food history has not always been so flourishing.
 Historically and still in parts today people live off the land.
 This can be problematic as conditions are not always favourable and can result in food shortages and famine.
 When the American and Vietnam War ended in 1975 rice production in the country was at an all-time low.
 A change in the structure of farming meant people lacked motivation, coupled with land damage due to mines and agent orange resulted in widespread food shortages.
 As a result Vietnam was listed as one of the poorest countries in the world in 1980.
 Although some parts of Vietnam are still very poor, today the countries’ economy is on the rise and it’s now the 5th largest rice exporter in the world.